 Natalie V. Kolos is an associate in our Litigation Group in Toronto.
 She maintains a general litigation practice, with a focus on commercial disputes, professional liability, criminal law and investigations, and constitutional and administrative law.

-Natalie was extensively involved in mooting.
-She competed in many of Western’s Law’s internal moot competitions, earning a Top Factum drafting prize for her written work in a criminal law appeal and Second Place Team for her oral advocacy in an ethics case.
-She represented Western Law in the Philip C. Jessup Public International Law Moot, where she was recognized as a Top Oralist and Third Place Team at the Canadian rounds.
-Most recently, Natalie represented the University of Ottawa’s Faculty of Law at the Willem C. Vis International Commercial Arbitration Moot, where she was awarded the First Place Individual Oralist Prize and First Place Team at the international rounds in Vienna, Austria.
+Natalie received her JD from Western Law, where she graduated on the Dean’s Honor List and received the J.S.D.
+Tory Writing Prize for excellence in writing and legal research.
+While in law school, Natalie was a research and editing assistant to two leading tort-law scholars and served as Deputy Editor-in-Chief of the Western Journal of Legal Studies.
+Natalie was also extensively involved in mooting.
+She earned First Place Factum in the Lerners LLP Cup and Second Place Team in the Lenczner Slaght Cup.
+She represented Western Law in the Philip C. Jessup Public International Law Moot, where she was recognized as a Top Oralist and earned Third Place Team at the Canadian rounds.
+Most recently, Natalie represented the University of Ottawa’s Faculty of Law at the Willem C. Vis International Commercial Arbitration Moot, where she was awarded the Martin Domke Award for Best Individual Oralist and the Eric Bergsten Award for Winner of the Moot at the international rounds in Vienna, Austria.